The NTSB and the FAA: What Roles does Each Play with an Aircraft Accident Attorney?

 If the accident occurs at an airport, local law enforcement, as well as firefighters, medical workers, and airport staff may play roles in the mitigation of damages as well as the subsequent investigation as well.

-If you believe that the aircraft accident you or a loved one was involved in is something you should seek legal assistance for, it’s important to look for an aircraft accident attorney like Terry Cochran, and Eileen Kroll who have the skill and experience necessary to work with your case and see it through to the finish.
-If you are seeking legal representation, consider an attorney from Cochran, Kroll and Associates, P.C.
-For a FREE consultation call our law firm at 1-866-MICH-LAW (1-866-642-4529).
+If you believe that the aircraft accident you or a loved one was involved in is something you should seek legal assistance for, it’s important to look for an airplane accident lawyer like Terry Cochran, and Eileen Kroll who have the skill and experience necessary to work with your case and see it through to the finish.
+If you are seeking legal representation, consider an attorney client relationship with Cochran, Kroll and Associates, P.C.
+For a FREE consultation call our law firm at 1-866-MICH-LAW (1-866-466-9912).
 We never charge a fee unless a recovery is made.